SonarLint offers a fully-integrated user experience in Eclipse-based IDEs. After installing the plugin issues will be

 SonarLint analysis is automatically triggered by a builder (in short: when a file is modified) and also when you open a file.

-If you want to disable the builder got to project properties: Right click on the project -> SonarLint and uncheck "Run SonarLint automatically"
+If you want to disable the automatic analysis go to project properties: Right click on the project -> SonarLint and uncheck "Run SonarLint automatically"

-If builder is disabled you can manually run SonarLint analysis using context menu on file:
+If automatic analysis is disabled you can manually run SonarLint analysis using context menu on file: